Deck Maintenance Tips for Fall and Winter

 Staining and sealing your deck will prevent moisture from creeping into the wood.
 It will also mitigate the effects of cold, dry air.
 Think of it like a winter coat.
 Your deck will surely thank you once the season is over, and you’ll thank yourself for getting the job done before winter comes.

 If you want to continue using your deck for years to come, you have to take care of it.
 The colder months threaten its lifespan, but you can fight back with these three crucial measures.
-If you need help prepping your deck this season, call Anderson Painting at 919-610-1855 or send us an email at email@example.com for more information and estimates!
+If you need help prepping your deck this season and look forward to connecting with a residential painting services company, call Anderson Painting at 919-610-1855 or send us an email at firstname.lastname@example.org for more information and estimates!